 To manage our relationship with you and with our clients and perform administrative and operational tasks.

 To comply with our legal obligations and rights, under contracts and at law, and to cooperate with authorities and investigations.

-In order to provide you with relevant software training course information you may be interested in, we may send marketing communications to you by email, through social media, SMS or by post.
-You may opt out of receiving any further marketing communications by clicking the “unsubscribe” link in an email received from _nology or by contacting us at firstname.lastname@example.org.
+In order to provide you with relevant software training course information you may be interested in, we may send marketing communications to you by email, through social media, via SMS or by post.
+You may opt-out of receiving any further marketing communications by clicking the “unsubscribe” link in any email received from _nology or by contacting us at firstname.lastname@example.org.
 For texts and postal communication, you will always be provided with a simple means to opt-out too.

 If we determine that we can delete your data, we will do so securely.